 Visual marketing doesn’t just revolve around using videos and gifs on pages, using visual cues on post-click landing pages is an effective way to convince visitors to act.

 Don’t rely on your visitors’ attention span to get you conversions.
 Take matters into your hands and guide visitors to the conversion goal with the help of visual cues — both explicit and implicit.
 You can create designer-friendly post-click landing pages with visual cues that command attention today.
-Simply sign up with Instapage and choose any one of the 100+ fully customizable templates we offer.
+Simply sign-up for an Instapage Enterprise demo.